essentialkaos/bibop/COOKBOOK.md

 ##### `output-contains`

-Check if output contains some substring.
+Checks if the output contains some substring.

 **Syntax:** `output-contains <substr>`